lob/ui-components/README.md

 ## Deprecation Notice

 This repository is deprecated and is no longer actively maintained.
-We recommend using [Alternative Project/Library] for similar functionality.
+We recommend using PrimeVue for similar functionality.

 ### Important Information